stephenburnett714/Random-Jeopardy/README.md

 - Render questions on page
 - Allow user to type in answer
 - if answer is correct add the number of points for the question to total score and move on to next question.
-- If answer is incorect show the correct answer and move to the next question.
+- If answer is incorrect show the correct answer and move to the next question.

 #### PostMVP

 - Animations
 - Add a random daily double question that doubles the score for that question.
-- Max time of one minute per question
+- Max time of 30 seconds per question

 ## Project Schedule